Bake Play Smile

 A Quick Look At The Recipe

-✅ Recipe Name: Homemade LCM Bars (Healthier Version)
+✅ Recipe Name: Healthier LCM Bars

 👪 Serves: 20 bars

-🍽 Calories: 242 per large serve
+🍚 Calories: 242kcal per large serve

-🥣 Main Ingredients: Rice Bubbles, honey, coconut oil, sprinkles
+🥣 Main Ingredients: rice bubbles, honey, coconut oil, sprinkles

 SUMMARIZE & SAVE THIS CONTENT ON